-The promotion of early career researchers in this qualification phase aims to prepare for the career goal of a professorship or equivalent.
+The promotion of early career researchers in this qualification phase aims to prepare for the career goal of a professorship.
 This takes place through a consistent increase in scientific independence and the specific development of the individual track record.
 The focus lies on creating an optimum scientific environment that allows for outstanding research achievements and the recognition of the scientific community.
-Furthermore, it promotes a commitment to teaching and the supervision of students and doctoral candidates as well as involvement in academic self-administration.
+What's more, it promotes a commitment to teaching and the supervision of students and doctoral candidates as well as involvement in academic self-administration.

-With transparent quality assurance and longterm, plannable and internationally competitive career paths, the University acknowledges its responsibility in setting the course for a successful appointment as professor or equivalent.
-A high level of commitment in improving equal opportunities, the compatibility of work and family, and the promotion of developing transferable skills complement the services that prepare researchers for an academic career.
+With transparent quality assurance systems and long-term, plannable and internationally competitive career paths, the University acknowledges its responsibility in setting the course for a successful appointment as professor.
+A high level of commitment in improving equal opportunities, the compatibility of work and family, and the promotion of developing transferable skills complement the services that prepare researchers for a professorship.
 The extensive support leads to a comprehensive academic track record and a personal profile at the end of the qualification phase, allowing the academics to be appointed.